italrr/astro/README.md

 - Multi-platform/OS support:
     - Linux
     - Windows
-- Ability to modify any aspect of it through scripts and JSON files
+- Ability to modify any aspects of the engine through scripts and JSON files
-- Native scripting language built-in (Yet to be disclosed which one)
+- Native scripting language built-in (Yet to be disclosed which one, but most likely Lua)

 ***As of right now this is an experimental and learning project.
 I will take my time to work on this, slowly adding new features.***